-Equipment: Grey Knights are armed with two items exclusive to their order, the Nemesi Force Halberd and the Aegis Suit.
+Equipment: Grey Knights are armed with two items exclusive to their order, the Nemesis Force Halberd and the Aegis Suit.

-Nemesis Force Halberd - This potent weapon functions as a power weapon (negates armour saves) and in addition, always wounds Daemons on a 2+ in cos combat.
-It also incorporates a storm bolter which can be fired providing the Ge Knight is not in combat.
+Nemesis Force Halberd - This potent weapon functions as a power weapon (negates armour saves) and in addition, always wounds Daemons on a 2+ in close combat.
+It also incorporates a storm bolter which can be fired providing the Grey Knight is not in combat.

-Aegis Suit - Woven into the Grey Knight Terminator armour is an insulated Age layer.
-This, coupled with the armour's purity seals and blessings, allows a Ge Knight squad to negate psychic powers as if armed with a Psychic Hood is Codex Space Marines).
+Aegis Suit - Woven into the Grey Knight Terminator armour is an insulated Aegis layer.
+This, coupled with the armour's purity seals and blessings, allows a Grey Knight squad to negate psychic powers as if armed with a Psychic Hood (see Codex Space Marines).
 However Grey Knights may only attempt to negate psychic attacks that target the Grey Knight squad itself.
-Only one roll is made to negate the attacks in target the Grey Knight squad itself. attack, irrespective of how many Grey Knights are targeted.
+Only one roll is made to negate the attack, irrespective of how many Grey Knights are targeted.

-Psychic Power: Holocaust - The squad as a whole has the psychic power Holocaust it may be used at any point during the assault phase if the squad passes a Psychic w Place the Ordnance template in contact with one of the Grey Knights.
-All models undertail template suffer a Strength 5 hit at AP5.
-Wounds inflicted count towards the combat result vou'd like to add Grev Knights to your Imperial army then give Mail Order a call on 0115 91 40000!
+Psychic Power: Holocaust - The squad as a whole has the psychic power Holocaust, and it may be used at any point during the assault phase if the squad passes a Psychic test.
+Place the Ordnance template in contact with one of the Grey Knights.
+All models under the template suffer a Strength 5 hit at AP5.
+Wounds inflicted count towards the combat result.

-Fearless: Grey Knights are fearless and are assumed to pass any Morale check or Phil test that they are required to make.
+Fearless: Grey Knights are fearless and are assumed to pass any Morale check or Pinning test that they are required to make.